picqer/bol-retailer-php-client/README.md

 ### Known quirks
 - Some type definitions in de specifications are sentences, for example 'Container for the order items that have to be cancelled.'.
 These are converted to CamelCase and dots are removed.
-- Some operations in the specifications have no response type specified, while there is a response.
+- Some operations (get-offer-export and get-unpublished-offer-report) in the specifications have no response schema (type) specified, while there is a response.
 Currently, this is only the case for operations that return CSV.
 - There a type 'Return' defined in the specifications.
 As this is a reserved keyword in PHP, it can't be used as class name for the model (in PHP <= 7), so for now it's replaced with 'ReturnObject'.
 - If an array field in a response is empty, the field is (sometimes?) omitted from the response.
 E.g. the raw JSON response for getOrders is
   ```